mccurcio/mccurcio.github.io/_posts/r/2022-04-28-r-select-col-from-df.md

 ---

-Select columns in Dataframe using
+Select columns in Dataframe using:

 - **c()**
 - Column Names